V4Fire/Client/src/core/component/client-state/README.md

 This property contains a shim for the `window.document` API.

-### state.globalEnv

-An object whose properties will extend the global object.
-Using this object, polyfills for all necessary APIs can be passed through.

 ## API

 By default, this module exports a link to the store object itself.